mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

 ## In Conclusion

-My point to all this is that even if you have a simple strategy, like Polymorph plus little guy equals big guy, there are a lot of ways to approach it when building an EDH deck.
+My point to all this is that even if you have a simple strategy, like "Polymorph plus little guy equals big guy", there are a lot of ways to approach it when building an EDH deck.

 Until next time, happy brewing!